2018 MIPA Exceptional Educator

 Michele attended Western Washington University where she acquired a BA in Interdisciplinary Child Development with a minor in Psychology as well as her teaching certification.

-Michele has taught age groups varying from Pre-K through 2nd grade over the past 15 years.
-Upon first visiting Sunnybeam four years ago and seeing the beauty in the space, the warmth of the families, the community of the teachers and the passion in the children she was delighted to have found her new home.
+Michele has taught at Sunnybeam since 2014.
+Additionally she has taught age groups varying from Pre-K through 2nd grade for over 20 years.
+Upon first visiting Sunnybeam and seeing the beauty in the space, the warmth of the families, the community of the teachers and the passion in the children she was delighted to have found her new home.

 David studied Geology at the University of Washington.

 He has taught at Sunnybeam since 2001.
 His compassion and love for children is well known in the Sunnybeam community.

 David recognizes what a special time preschool is in a child's life and enjoys seeing and fostering new challenges and discoveries for them each day.
 He loves sharing in their accomplishments and helping them problem solve and experience successes on their own.

 Julie has called the Pacific Northwest home for the past 15 years.
 She is a dedicated mother of two grown children and has been happily married for 29 years.

 Julie earned a degree in Early Childhood Education from Texas Woman’s University.
 Her favorite class was Children's Literature, reflecting her love for introducing young minds to the magic and wonder of books.
 She finds fulfillment in watching her students develop social, emotional and academic skills through play.

 Julie fills her spare time reading, traveling and discovering hidden treasures while antique shopping.

 Nichole is currently studying English, Literature, and Writing with the hopes of one day teaching in France or being a librarian.